CO01 – Access and Choice Policy

 This document sets out the CCGs’ approach to minimising the incidence of fire within its premises and the impact of fire on life safety, delivery of service, the environment and property.

-The policy has been reviewed to take into account new guidance.
+This policy has been produced by the lead nominated Local Counter Fraud Specialist and is designed to encourage vigilance and provide practical counter fraud response guidance for all employees.
+The CCG is committed to reducing the level of fraud, bribery and corruption (economic crime) to an absolute minimum, keeping it at that level and freeing up public resources for better patient care.
 One of the aims of the policy is to improve the knowledge and understanding of everyone in the CCG, irrespective of their position, about the risk of fraud and corruption within and against the organisation and its unacceptability.

 CO06 Health and Safety Policy